King-Jorge/Thesis_2024-Updates/README.md

 # Thesis_2024-Updates
 This repository contains all project files and updates.

+# File Update 4
+In this file, Problem 2 (Travel restrictions only model) and Problem 3 (Mixed policy model) are presented.
+We applied the PMP to these problems and proved that the optimal solution to the models are bang-bang.
+One difficulty encountered here is determing the switching times of the controls.
+We observe some nonlinearity in the system, hence analytic solutions becomes difficult.
+On the other hand, we have litte information on the adjoint varibles which form the equation of the switching function.
+Some researchers tackles this kind of problem by suggesting some numerical schemes [Switching Time Compuation (STC), Switching-Time-Variation Method (SVTM) and Time Optimal Switching (TOS)] that can solve for the switching times.
+However, these methods are simply applied to linear systems, hence applying to nonlinear systems requires a lot of modications (linearization and parameterization) and assumptions, another work on it own.

+The approach used by Hansen and Day takes the form of guessing some solutions and then testing if those solutions are optimal.
+But there is little explanation to the whole approach and little is known about the adjoint variables in their model.
+Hence it is not easily understood.

 # File Update 3:
 This file contains the corrections from the previous files (files 1 and 2).
 Some sections in files 1 and 2 are still going through corrections and are not included in this update.